-Clients can transfer existing investments to fund their Wealth Track Program Account.
-Any securities that are transferred into the Wealth Track Program Account will be sold without regard to tax consequences.
-If a prospective Client intends to fund an Account with assets from the redemption of mutual funds, the surrender of an insurance product, early withdrawal from a certificate of deposit, or the sale of any other financial instruments, Client should consider the cost any sales charges or commissions previously paid or to be paid upon such redemption or sale of or any penalties that Client will incur in order to surrender or withdraw from, such an instrument.
-It may be costly or inappropriate for Client to fund the Program Account in such a manner.
+Clients can transfer existing investments to fund their Account.
+Any securities that are transferred into an Account will be sold without regard to tax consequences.
+If a client intends to fund an Account with assets from the redemption of mutual funds, the surrender of an insurance product, early withdrawal from a certificate of deposit, or the sale of any other financial instruments, the client should consider the cost any sales charges or commissions previously paid or to be paid upon such redemption or sale of or any penalties that the client will incur in order to surrender or withdraw from, such an instrument.
+It may be costly or inappropriate to fund the Program Account in such a manner.